 8. Database Security

 One of the most critical responsibilities of a DBA is identifying and correcting any flaws in the database software.
 No system is entirely secure; however, DBAs mitigate risks by implementing best practices.
-A DBA must be able to identify potential flaws in the database software and the overall system of the company and take appropriate steps to mitigate risks.
+A DBA must be able to identify potential flaws in the database software and the overall database management system (DBMS) of the company and take appropriate steps to mitigate risks.

 9. Database Integrity